xigxog/kubefox/docs/getting_started/tutorials/graphql.md

     ```

 When we release, KubeFox defaults all traffic to that subPath to the
 currently-released version of the App.
+We released to the `dev` VE, so when
+KubeFox sees the undecorated URL with a subpath of `dev`, it will inject context for
+us.
 Refresh the page and you should see the same results in your browser:

 <figure markdown>
   <img src="../../images/screenshots/hasura_tutorial/Superheroes HTML page post release.png" width=100% height=100%>